Adaptive Kitchen

 The Solution

 Since these focus groups took place in the 2022 winter semester, the Foundation has been busy creating strategies and partnerships to make an adaptive culinary arts program a reality.
-Cunningham Restaurant Group, ranked #8 in the country for exceptional restaurant groups, is currently providing visiting chefs once a month so students can meet a wide variety of culinary professionals known for their craft.
-Students are traveling to a variety of Cunningham Restaurants tasting foods and meeting people who help bring these high-quality restaurants to life.
-Students are learning the variety of jobs available in the restaurant industry through these visits.
-Ivy Tech Culinary Arts hospitality program chair, Jeff Bricker, along with recent 2023 graduate and the first student who is blind to graduate from the Culinary Arts program, Jody May, is working alongside ISBVI and teachers to help design a curriculum that will build upon high school students’ cooking skills while infusing 21st century job skills.
-So students can practice what they learn at home, IBCF will also provide each student with adaptive cooking aides helping students and parents practice adaptations and recipes at home.
+Cunningham Restaurant Group, ranked #8 in the country for exceptional restaurant groups, provided visiting chefs once a month in the 2024 spring school semester so students could meet a wide variety of culinary professionals known for their craft.
+Students also traveled to a variety of Cunningham Restaurants tasting foods and meeting people who help bring these high-quality restaurants to life.
+Students learned about the variety of jobs available in the restaurant industry through these visits.

 Thank you to the following Adaptive Kitchen and Culinary Arts Program Supporters